BoE plans reform of credit union regulation

-LONDON, June 24 (Reuters) - Credit unions need new rules to reflect the broader range of financial services offered by these local loans and savings organisations, the Bank of England said on Wednesday.
+LONDON (Reuters) - Credit unions need new rules to reflect the broader range of financial services offered by these local loans and savings organizations, the Bank of England said on Wednesday.

 The BoE’s Prudential Regulation Authority, which supervises banks and insurers, published proposals to reform the way credit unions are regulated.